 The realization of Earth Rights and the fulfillment of the original premise of copyright law to protect the spirit of art is the mission of The Blued Trees Symphony.
 Our goal is to replace a dysfunctional legal system that supports a fossil fuel economy with visionary art that recognizes our interdependence with other life, at an intersection between justice, music, environmental science and art.

 At the moment, our focus is opposing the AIM Pipeline with the Blued Trees launch site in Peekskill, New York, USA.
 The completed work includes a series of 1/3-mile-long synesthetic installations, discreet measures of an aerially conceived symphony in the path of proposed natural gas pipelines as transdisciplinary art.
 Collectively, these measures constitute a single intercontinental, sonified biogeographic sculpture whose permanence is established by the relationship between tree roots, soil and watersheds.
-Each installation is represented by irregularly spaced trees designated for painting with a vertical sound wave symbol, using a translucent slurry of non-toxic ultramarine blue pigment and buttermilk that grows.
-In the forest, the visual effect is subtle and unexpected.

 Read Aviva Rahmani's essay The Spirit of Change: Water, Policy, and Ecological Artmaking here